 Ayutthaya Historical Study Center (100 baht / 3.00 USD each) – The Ayutthaya Historical Study Center is a national research institute devoted to the study of Ayutthaya.
 The primary focus is the time period when Ayutthaya was the capital of Siam (1350-1767).
 It is a great museum with tons of information and was well worth the visit.

 Market – We went for a relaxing morning walk and happened upon a market.
-Unlike most Thai markets, this one had more used goods; it almost felt like a flea market back in the states.
+Unlike most Thai markets, this one had more used goods; it almost felt like a flea market back in the United States.
 It was fun to see old antiques and housewares.
-I have been unable to find out any further information about this market, but once I do, I will update this section.
 Talk about the opportunity to get authentic souvenirs!

 Boat ride (500 baht / 15 USD) – We wanted to do a boat ride around the entire island to put everything into perspective.
 Adjacent to the market, we noticed several boats tied up in the Lopburi River.
 We negotiated with the owner and set off.
 The trip took about 1 hour and was very nice.